Union in Union County, New Jersey — The American Northeast (Mid-Atlantic)

 Inscription.

-Built in 1772 in the Georgian style by William Livingston (New Jersey’s first elected Governor, 1776-1790).
+Built in 1772 in the Georgian style by William Livingston (New Jerseys first elected Governor, 1776-1790).
 The house assumed its current Victorian Italianate appearance in the late 19th century, when it was enlarged by Colonel John Kean to meet the needs to his growing family.

 Topics.
 This historical marker is listed in these topic lists: Architecture • Colonial Era.
 A significant historical year for this entry is 1772.

 Location.
 40° 40.703′ N, 74° 13.728′ W. Marker is in Union, New Jersey, in Union County.
-Marker can be reached from Morris Avenue, on the right when traveling west.
+It can be reached from Morris Avenue, on the right when traveling west.
 Marker is on the grounds of the Liberty Hall Museum.
 Touch for map.
 Marker is at or near this postal address: 1003 Morris Avenue, Union NJ 07083, United States of America.
 Touch for directions.

-Also see . . .
-History of Liberty Hall.
 Liberty Hall Museum website.
 (Submitted on July 10, 2013, by Bill Coughlin of Woodland Park, New Jersey.)

-Photographed By Bill Coughlin, July 9, 2013
+Photographed by Bill Coughlin, July 9, 2013

 2. Liberty Hall Marker

-Photographed By Bill Coughlin, July 9, 2013
+Photographed by Bill Coughlin, July 9, 2013

 3. Liberty Hall (Southern View)